Alexisg324/BTC_Arbitrage_Opportunity/BTC_Arbitrage_Opportunity/README.md

 Below is an example of what that analysis looks like for the user:

+Plot Graph: The first screenshot is an example of early data arbitrage between coinbase and bitstamp
 ![Plot Graph: The first screenshot is an example of early data arbitrage between coinbase and bitstamp](https://github.com/Alexisg324/BTC_Arbitrage_Opportunity/blob/main/BTC_Arbitrage_Opportunity/ScreenShots/1.png?raw=true)

+The second screenshot is an example of the exact anaysis, including mean, minimum, standard deviation, etc
 ![The second screenshot is an example of the exact anaysis, including mean, minimum, standard deviation, etc](https://github.com/Alexisg324/BTC_Arbitrage_Opportunity/blob/main/BTC_Arbitrage_Opportunity/ScreenShots/2.png?raw=true)

 ## Contributers